What are house parties?

 - Take a lot of pictures and post them on social media.

-- Don’t let anyone leave without sign-in or filling out a pledge to vote card.
+- Don’t let anyone leave without signing in.

 - Don’t forget to follow up and thank the attendees.